Reference-Based 3D-Aware Image Editing with Triplanes: Conclusion

 \section{Conclusion}

-In conclusion, our work presents a comprehensive framework for reference-based, 3D-aware image editing, leveraging the unique capabilities of triplane latent spaces within the EG3D generator.
+In conclusion, our work presents a comprehensive framework for reference-based, 3D-aware image editing, leveraging the unique capabilities of triplanes.
 Through spatial disentanglement and fusion learning, we achieve seamless integration of reference attributes while preserving the identity of the input image.
-Our approach fills a crucial gap in existing techniques by offering a unified solution that combines reference-based editing with 3D awareness, enabling versatile and high-fidelity image manipulations.
-Throughout our experiments, we have demonstrated the effectiveness and superiority of our framework over recent baseline methods in both quantitative and qualitative assessments.
+We have shown our method's effectiveness through extensive qualitative and quantitative experiments.
+Our approach fills a crucial gap by offering a unified and generalizable solution.

-In terms of limitations, our approach relies on the generation capabilities of EG3D, which, like StyleGAN, may struggle with background generation when trained on face portraits.
-Consequently, in some instances, rich background details may not be fully preserved.
-For instance, blurriness in the background can be observed in the fourth example of~\cref{fig:full_comparison}.
-However, this issue can be mitigated by masking out the background and avoiding reliance on EG3D for background generation.
+\textbf{Limitations.} Our approach relies on the capabilities of EG3D, AG3D, PanoHead, LN3Diff and InstantMesh, which may struggle with background generation and high-quality reconstruction.
+Consequently, in some instances, rich background details may not be fully presented (row 4 on~\cref{fig:full_comparison}).
+However, this can be mitigated by not relying on the generator for background generation.

+\textbf{Future work.} Extending our reference-based editing approach beyond triplanes using large reconstruction models~\cite{zhang2024clay,lan2024ga,chen20243dtopiaxlscalinghighquality3d,xiang2024structured,jun2023shapegeneratingconditional3d} is an underexplored path.
+Specifically, on DiT-based approaches, we believe that the reference and source image tokens can be processed jointly, and the masks created via gradient accumulation can be applied onto self-attention layers for implicit fusion.
+We think that this can also eliminate the necessity for a canonical space where the source and reference features must be aligned, as the attention mechanism can handle misalignment easily.